 So, one of the ways through which people can express more is with the use of QR Codes.
 With QR Codes in almost every field today, it is not a surprise to spot a QR Code on a memorial.

-Funeral companies in developed nations such as USA, UK, and Denmark are already using QR Codes on memorials.
+In fact, various funeral homes in nations such as the USA and UK are already using QR Codes on memorials.